What Is a Micro Apartment (and Should You Invest in One)?

 Is this a fleeting trend or a timeless investment?

 Micro apartments are a fairly new type of rental.
-New York City got its first micro apartment in 2013 when the Common Havemeyer opened in Williamsburg.
+New York City's Department of Housing Preservation and Development approved its first micro apartment development, Carmel Place, in 2013.
 These units try to squeeze all the amenities of a standard apartment into the smallest space possible.
 Learn what classifies an apartment as micro and, as a landlord, if it is worth the investment.

 What Is a Micro Apartment?